stlab/better-code/better-code/src/chapter-2-contracts.md

 That's just an informal proof, and we use that kind of reasoning every time we write a line of code.
 So, regular programming is on the same continuum as formally proving correctness.
-We're going to explore the power that's available by moving toward the formal end of that spectrum to see how it enables Better Code.
+Let's explore how injecting just a little more formalism into our process can enable Better Code.

 ## Local Reasoning